Brontomerus/prefect-dask-docker-resources/prefect-agent-docker/README.md

 # Prefect Agent Docker Image

 # Description
-This alpine-python base-image is a production ready-ish lean & mean image for operating prefect images wherever you want to run it.
+This Debian-Slim-python base-image is a production ready-ish lean & mean image for operating prefect images wherever you want to run it.
 This solves the main issue for the [Prefect Agent](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/agent/agent.py) from my experience, where the event loop will often fail or behave inconsistently after some time.
 This can be a hassle if your agents are running on an internally hosted server within a private subnet, and require manual intervention to resurect the situation.

 # Getting Started